abiddiscombe/whereabouts/README.md

 A valid MongoDB connection string.
 It should look like: `mongodb+srv://uname:pword@example.com`.

 - `MONGO_DATABASE` \
 The name of the database to connect to.
-The database's primary collection must be named `features`.
+The database collections must be named `features` and `metadata`.

 - `CORS_ORIGIN` \
 A valid fully-qualified domain name.
 Supply a wildcard (`*`) to enable CORS for all origins.
 Not supplying a value will disable CORS headers.